GaryCooper-pm/PP5-eCommerce-project/README.md

 ![Responsive TFS](static/assets/images/README-images/responsiveness.JPG)

-## Unsolved bugs and problems

 ## Resolved bugs and problems

 - While testing on Apple Safari browser, I identified a bug where if dark mode was switched on the form input was not displaying any text at all.
   - This was a relatively easy fix to implement by simply setting text-input colour to #000 (black).

 ## FUTURE DEVELOPMENT